As a breastfeeding mom, there are things you shouldn’t do, take or apply on your skin – especially using retinol while breastfeeding.

-Applying skincare products with retinol has been discovered to be harmful during pregnancy because the substance penetrates the skin into the bloodstream and harm your baby.
+Applying skincare products with retinol has been believed to be harmful during pregnancy because the substance penetrates the skin into the bloodstream and harm your baby.

 Hey, don’t feel defeated!
-You can still look good, radiant, and beautiful even if you don’t use these skincare products that have retinol as the active ingredients.
+You can still look good, radiant, and beautiful even if you don’t use these skincare products that contains retinol as their active ingredients.

 Because you have been told not to use Retinoid doesn’t mean you should neglect your skin beauty regimen.
 A twenty-first-century woman needs her confidence to function properly in today’s society.

 In some foods, Retinol (also known as vitamin A) occurs naturally.
 Rich retinol deposit is found in animal products such as salmon, beef, cod liver oil, lamb liver, and Bluefin tuna.

 When it is consumed with dietary fat, Vitamin A is absorbed more readily into the bloodstream because it is a fat-soluble vitamin.